 To read the complete story, or to see all the photos, download the digital edition (available to print subscribers only) of MILIEU.
 If you aren’t yet a subscriber to MILIEU, click here to subscribe and enjoy the entire issue on your phone, computer or mobile device.

-INTERIOR DESIGN BY VICENTE WOLF
+INTERIOR DESIGN BY SHANNON BOWERS

-PHOTOGRAPHY BY VICENTE WOLF
+PHOTOGRAPHY BY PETER VITALE

 If you are already a print subscriber to MILIEU, you can access the digital edition by entering your first initial, last name and zip code (lower case, no spaces) as your login.
 Please keep your username private.
 If you only purchased a print subscription today, please give us up to 24 hours to process your subscription and username before you can download the digital edition.
 If you would like to subscribe, please